OMPATEL20/ENSF-614_GROUP_15/README.md

 3. **Open the Project**
    - Open the project in your preferred IDE (e.g., Visual Studio Code or Spring Tool Suite).
    - Also Open the file [`ENSF_Group-15/src/main/resources/application.properties`](src/main/resources/application.properties) and enter your Db server details.
-For db.user and db.password
+Enter db.user and db.password
    -
    -
 4. **Navigate to the Project Directory**